Rishav1707/Rishav1707/README.md

 - 💥I’m interested in making Websites and Web-designing.
 - 🚀I’m currently learning React JS.
 - ⚡Always ready to learn something new.
-- 🤝🏻I’m looking to collaborate on Open Source projects and Communities that will brushup my skills.
+- 🧑🏻‍🤝‍🧑🏻I’m looking to collaborate on Open Source projects and Communities that will brushup my skills.
 <hr>

 <!-- Social Media -->